Top 10 Barbell Shoulder Exercises For Growth

 4. Keeping your core tight and back straight, pull the bar up close to your chest.

-5. Focusing on your shoulder blades, pause for a couple of seconds and lower the weight down.
+5. Focusing on your shoulder blades, pause for a few seconds and lower your weight.
 There’s one rep!

 1. Place a bar under the top of the bench.